Tennessee Williams: Early life

 Thomas Lanier Williams III was born in Columbus, Mississippi, of English, Welsh, and Huguenot ancestry, the second child of Edwina Dakin (August 9, 1884 – June 1, 1980) and Cornelius Coffin "C. C." Williams (1879–1957).
 His father was a traveling shoe salesman who became an alcoholic and was frequently away from home.
-His mother, Edwina, was the daughter of Rose O. Dakin, a music teacher, and the Reverend Walter Dakin, an Episcopal priest from Illinois who was assigned to a parish in Clarksdale, Mississippi, shortly after Williams's birth.
+His mother was the daughter of Rose O. Dakin, a music teacher, and the Reverend Walter Dakin, an Episcopal priest from Illinois who was assigned to a parish in Clarksdale, Mississippi, shortly after Williams's birth.
 Williams lived in his grandfather's Episcopal rectory with his family for much of his early childhood and was close to his grandparents.
-Among his ancestors was musician and poet Sidney Lanier.

 He had two siblings, older sister Rose Isabel Williams (1909–1996) and younger brother Walter Dakin Williams (1919–2008).
 As a young child, Williams nearly died from a case of diphtheria that left him frail, short and virtually confined to his house during a year of recuperation.
-At least partly due to his illness, he was considered a weak child by his father, Cornelius Williams, a descendant of East Tennessee pioneers who had a violent temper and was prone to use his fists.
+At least partly due to his illness, he was considered a weak child by his father, Cornelius Williams, a descendant of East Tennessee pioneers, had a violent temper and was prone to use his fists.
 He regarded what he thought was his son's effeminacy with disdain.
 Edwina, locked in an unhappy marriage, focused her attention almost entirely on her frail young son.
 Critics and historians agree that Williams drew from his own dysfunctional family in much of his writing and that his desire to break free from his puritan upbringing propelled him toward writing.

 When Williams was eight years old, his father was promoted to a job at the home office of the International Shoe Company in St. Louis.
 His mother's continual search for a more appropriate home, as well as his father's heavy drinking and loudly turbulent behavior, caused them to move numerous times around St. Louis.
 Williams attended Soldan High School, a setting he referred to in his play The Glass Menagerie.
 Later he studied at University City High School.
 At age 16, Williams won third prize for an essay published in Smart Set, titled "Can a Good Wife Be a Good Sport?"
 A year later, his short story "The Vengeance of Nitocris" was published (as by "Thomas Lanier Williams") in the August 1928 issue of the magazine Weird Tales.
 These early publications did not lead to any significant recognition or appreciation of Williams's talent, and he would struggle for more than a decade to establish his writing career.
 Later, in 1928, Williams first visited Europe with his maternal grandfather Dakin.